tensorly/viz/paper/paper.md

  1. `tlviz.multimodel_evaluation` - compares and evaluates multiple models at once
  1. `tlviz.outliers` - finds data points that may be outliers
  1. `tlviz.postprocessing` - post-processes PARAFAC models, usually used before visualising
- 1. `tlviz.utils` - general utilities that can be useful (e.g. forming dense tensor from decompositions)
+ 1. `tlviz.utils` - general utilities that can be useful (e.g. forming dense tensors from decompositions)
  1. `tlviz.visualisation` - visualising component models

 A core design choice behind TLViz is how to store metadata.
 Consider the example above.
 It is necessary to know the values along the x-axis to interpret these components.
 Therefore, we use xarray DataArrays to store data tensors [@hoyer2017xarray], keeping the correct indices for each tensor mode (i.e. axis), and Pandas DataFrames to store factor matrices.
 However, TensorLy works with NumPy arrays.
 TLViz, therefore, provides useful tools to add the coordinates from an xarray DataArray onto the factor matrices obtained with TensorLy.
 Furthermore, all functions of TLViz support both labelled and unlabelled decompositions (i.e. DataFrames and NumPy arrays) and will use the labels whenever possible.